 All of the Company's operations are of a continuing nature and the Financial Statements are prepared on a going concern basis under the historical cost convention, modified to include the revaluation of fixed asset investments at fair value through profit or loss, and on the assumption that approval as an investment trust under section 1158 of the Corporation Tax Act 2010 and the Investment Trust (Approved Company) (Tax) Regulations 2011 will be retained.
-The Board has, in particular, considered the impact of heightened market volatility since the coronavirus (Covid-19) outbreak but does not believe the Company's going concern status is affected.
+The Board has, in particular, considered the impact of market volatility since the Covid-19 pandemic but does not believe the Company's going concern status is affected.
 The Company's assets, the majority of which are investments in quoted securities which are readily realisable, exceed its liabilities significantly.
 All borrowings require the prior approval of the Board.
 Gearing levels and compliance with borrowing covenants are reviewed by the Board on a regular basis.
 The Company has continued to comply with the investment trust status requirements of section 1158 of the Corporation Tax Act 2010 and the Investment Trust (Approved Company) (Tax) Regulations 2011.
 The Company's primary third party suppliers, including its Managers and Secretaries, Depositary and Custodian, Registrar, Auditor and Broker, are not experiencing significant operational difficulties affecting their respective services to the Company.
-Accordingly, the Financial Statements have been prepared on a going concern basis as it is the Directors' opinion, having assessed the principal and emerging risks and other matters including the impact of the coronavirus outbreak set out in the Viability Statement on page 10 which assesses the prospects of the Company over a period of five years, that the Company will continue in operational existence for a period of at least twelve months from the date of approval of these Financial
+Accordingly, the Financial Statements have been prepared on a going concern basis as it is the Directors' opinion, having assessed the principal and emerging risks and other matters including the impact of the Covid-19 pandemic set out in the Viability Statement on page 11 which assesses the prospects of the Company over a period of five years, that the Company will continue in operational existence until 9 December 2022, which is for a period of at least twelve months from the date of approval of these Financial Statements.

-The Financial Statements have been prepared in accordance with the Companies Act 2006, applicable United Kingdom Accounting Standards and with the Statement of Recommended Practice 'Financial Statements of Investment Trust Companies and Venture Capital Trusts' issued by the Association of Investment Companies ('AIC') in November 2014 and updated in October 2019 with consequential amendments.
+The Financial Statements have been prepared in accordance with the Companies Act 2006, applicable United Kingdom Accounting Standards and with the Statement of Recommended Practice 'Financial Statements of Investment Trust Companies and Venture Capital Trusts' issued by the Association of Investment Companies ('AIC') in November 2014 and updated in October 2019 and April 2021 with consequential amendments (amendments are effective for periods commencing after 1 January 2021 however the Company is early adopting).